 Solution: The Atellica® IM B·R·A·H·M·S PCT Assay

-- Achieve earlier sepsis diagnosis and risk assessment to help improve patient outcomes, including reduced morbidity and mortality, with high low-end sensitivity and the ability to make confident decisions in minutes.
+- Helps achieve early sepsis risk assessment to help improve patient outcomes, including reduced morbidity and mortality with the ability to make confident decisions in minutes.

 - Gain confidence when guiding antibiotic therapy with an assay that has optimal precision across the measurable range.

 - Deliver reliable results from a proven, trusted technology that demonstrates high agreement with the B·R·A·H·M·S PCT sensitive KRYPTOR assay.